 Director of the Bowdoin Orchestra

 All ensembles count for one-half credit per semester and are graded on a Credit/D/Fail basis.
 Participating in the orchestra for one year can count as a student's required VPA credit.

-The Chamber Ensemble auditions and Orchestra auditions occur at the same time, during the first week of classes in Studzinski Recital Hall.
+The Chamber Ensemble auditions and Orchestra auditions occur at the same time.

 Practices and Performances

 The orchestra rehearses Sundays 12 noon- 2:00 pm and Wednesdays 7:00-8:00 pm in Studzinski Recital Hall.